-Each loading and unloading zone, which is in front of the school, should have an exclusion zone marked around the vehicle.
+Each loading and unloading zone, which is at the back of Building 6, should have an exclusion zone marked around the vehicle.
 Additionally, there should be a designated driver safety zone located a short distance away, with a clear line of sight to the loading area.
 The loading/unloading process should be carried out in two distinct phases: